microsoft/ProgrammaticCompliance/README.md

 ## Troubleshooting 🆘
 If the site fails to load, contact Julia with error logs.
 Copy & paste the terminal output if there are errors there.
 If not, "Inspect" the webpage in your browser, navigate to the "Output" tab, and screenshot that.

+# Azure WebApp creation that hosts the UX
+> [!NOTE]
+> Terraform is the infrastructure script deployment tool used to set up the UX.
+One can use the portal to create the WebApp as well and deploy the UX code as well.

+* Download the latest version of [Terraform](https://developer.hashicorp.com/terraform/install)
+* Create a ```.tfvars``` file to set up the terraform variables.

 # Tenant configuration - custom policy definitions creation
 > [!NOTE]
 > The custom policies creation process is strictly for a non-production/testing environment (tenants or subscriptions) and destined for any user allowed in private preview.
 Once the policies are made available as built-in it is recommended to use the cleanup scripts to delete all the custom policies created during the private preview phase.